semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 #TODOS

-- Write conclusion
 - Charlotte review
 - Re-check queries (execute them in term)
-- check //TODOS
-- Correct reviews
-- review formulas

 # OUR IS ELASTICSEARCH

 Welcome back!
-This article, the third one over my set of articles about Elasticsearch, will introduce you some more advanced concepts about Elasticsearch.
+This article, the third one of my set of articles about Elasticsearch, will introduce some more advanced concepts about Elasticsearch.

-In the two last articles, I guided you through the basic configuration of an Elasticsearch cluster, how to configure it, how to do mapping, how to perform CRUD operations, and finally, how to execute simple full-text search queries.
+In the two last articles, I guided you through the basic configuration of an Elasticsearch cluste, how to do mapping, how to perform CRUD operations, and finally, how to execute simple full-text search queries.

 If you don't remember well about these notions, I recommend you to read the previous articles: